 Perchance to DREAM: A Legal and Political History of the DREAM Act and DACA (Michael A. Olivas, 2020)

 Current Status: Current grants of DACA remain valid until they expire, unless individually terminated.
 The U.S. Citizenship and Immigration Services (USCIS) will continue to accept and process DACA renewal requests and accompanying applications for employment authorization under the DACA regulations located at 8 CFR 236.22 and 236.23.
-USCIS will also accept initial DACA requests, but it cannot grant or process them, per the September 2023 order.
+USCIS will also accept initial DACA requests, but it will not process them at this time.
 To read more about the current state of DACA, review the USCIS's DACA page.

-September 13, 2023: Federal Judge Andrew S. Hanen of the U.S. District Court for the Southern District of Texas ruled that the Department of Homeland Security’s Final Rule–which established regulations fortifying DACA's protections–was unlawful and could not be enforced.
-However, Judge Hanen allowed all individuals who had received their initial DACA status prior to July 16, 2021, to keep it while the case continues through the appeals process.
-The Biden Administration has appealed from Judge Hanen's ruling, and that appeal is pending before the U.S. Court of Appeals for the Fifth Circuit.
+September 13, 2023: A federal judge in the U.S. District Court for the Southern District of Texas ruled in Texas v.
+United States that DHS's Final Rule–which established regulations fortifying DACA's protections–was unlawful and could not be enforced.
+However, the judge allowed all individuals who had received their initial DACA status prior to July 16, 2021, to keep it while the case continued through the appeals process.
+The Biden Administration appealed to the U.S. Court of Appeals for the Fifth Circuit.

 August 30, 2022: The Department of Homeland Security published a Final Rule that established regulations to preserve and fortify the DACA policy to defer removal of certain noncitizens who came to the United States as children.
-The Final Rule was due to go into effect on October 31, 2022, and it was meant to replace the Obama Administration's 2012 memorandum that created the DACA program.
+The Final Rule took effect on October 31, 2022, and it replaced the Obama Administration's 2012 memorandum that created the DACA program.

-July 16, 2021: Federal Judge Andrew S. Hanen of the U.S. District Court for the Southern District of Texas ruled that the DACA program is unlawful and blocked new applicants.
+July 16, 2021: In Texas v.
+United States, a federal judge in the U.S. District Court for the Southern District of Texas ruled that the DACA program is unlawful and blocked new applicants.
 The ruling allowed for immigrants currently protected by the program to keep their status while the case went through the appeals process.

 January 20, 2021: President Biden issued a memorandum directing the Secretary of Homeland Security, in consultation with the Attorney General, to take appropriate action to preserve and fortify DACA policies, consistent with applicable law.

-December 4, 2020: Judge Nicholas Garaufis of the U.S. District Court in Brooklyn vacated the July 2020 Wolf Memorandum and ordered the Department of Homeland Security to fully reinstate the DACA program.
+December 4, 2020: In Batalla Vidal v.
+Wolf, the U.S. District Court for the Eastern District of New York vacated the July 2020 Wolf Memorandum and ordered the Department of Homeland Security to fully reinstate the DACA program.

-July 28, 2020: Acting Secretary of the Department of Homeland Security Mark Wolf issued a memorandum that amended the DACA program to prevent DHS from processing new DACA requests while permitting it to adjudicate all DACA renewal requests for beneficiaries who had already been granted DACA status.
+July 28, 2020: Mark Wolf, Acting Secretary of the Department of Homeland Security under the Trump Administration, issued a memorandum that amended the DACA program to prevent DHS from processing new DACA requests while permitting it to adjudicate all DACA renewal requests for beneficiaries who had already been granted DACA status.

 June 18, 2020: By a vote of 5-4, the Supreme Court ruled in Department of Homeland Security v.
 Regents of the University of California that the Trump Administration acted improperly in terminating the DACA program, and it sent the case back for the Department of Homeland Security to take another look.
 The ruling meant that the DACA program would remain in place.

-September 5, 2017: Acting Secretary for the Department of Homeland Security, Elaine C. Duke, issued a memorandum rescinding the Obama Administration's June 15, 2012, memorandum that established the DACA program.
+September 5, 2017: Elaine C. Duke, Acting Secretary for the Department of Homeland Security under the Trump Administration, issued a memorandum rescinding the June 15, 2012, memorandum that established the DACA program.